zulip/zulip/docs/subsystems/dependencies.md

-test/linter/etc. failures that actually were caused by the developer rebasing and forgetting to provision". `PROVISION_VERSION` has a format of `x.y`; when `x` doesn't match the value from the last time the user provisioned, or `y` is higher than than the value from last time, most Zulip tools will crash early and ask the user to provision.
+test/linter/etc. failures that actually were caused by the developer rebasing and forgetting to provision". `PROVISION_VERSION` has a format of `x.y`; when `x` doesn't match the value from the last time the user provisioned, or `y` is higher than the value from last time, most Zulip tools will crash early and ask the user to provision.
 This has empirically made a huge impact on how often developers spend time debugging a "weird failure" after rebasing that had an easy